-- NGD optimizes in the Riemannian manifold instead of the Euclidean geometry (fast convergence).
+- Fast convergence due to optimization in Riemannian manifold (not Euclidean space).

 - But requires additional computations.

 - Can we simplify/reduce this computation?

 Can we simplify NGD computation?
 Yes, by using algorithms such as message passing/ backprop.

 Conjugate-Computation VI Khan and Lin, AI-STATS 2017